 Can the parent or parents take back an Authorization Agreement?

 If you are the nonparent and are concerned about the parent (or parents) canceling the Authorization Agreement, you may want to consider getting a custody order.
-Get information, instructions, and forms here: I need a SAPCR (custody) order.
-I am not the child’s parent.
+Read and use the guide I need a SAPCR (custody) order.
+I am not the child’s parent. to get information, instructions, and forms.
 Talk to a lawyer if you have questions or need advice.

 Child Custody & Visitation